15 November 2019

-The Progressive Alliance is open for members to all progressive, social democratic, socialist, labour parties and such party networks.
+The Progressive Alliance is open for membership to all progressive, social democratic, socialist, labour parties and such party networks.
 Progressive non-party organisations can become associated partners.

 Decisions on the admission of new members or new associated partners are taken by the Progressive Alliance Board, based on the preparation of the Coordinator in consultation with the regional partners.
 Membership applications must be filed in written form and addressed to the Board.
 In cases of serious infringements of the principles and guidelines of the Progressive Alliance, the Board may decide on the exclusion or suspension of a member.
 Regarding the admission or exclusions of members the aim is to reach consensual decisions.
 However, if this is not possible, the Board may take such decisions based on a two-thirds majority.

 Non-member parties and organisations may be invited as guests.
 Guests have no voting rights.